ds-kaizen/ETL-Challenge/app/src/README.md

 ![EPL ETL Data Model](Data_Model.png)

 ## Deployment
-Follow Deployment steps in deployment.md in deploy folder
+We will be using docker for this project and deployment instructions are mentioned in deployment.md of the deploy folder